About

 $K

-Approximately $388,907 of the total funds raised to date were earmarked for the Grant Morris Endowment Fund at Ontario Tech University
+Approximately $556,000 of the total funds raised to date were earmarked for the Grant Morris Endowment Fund at Ontario Tech including $326,479 Contribution by Grant Morris Associates Ltd. towards the cost of staging the Fundraising Event.

-150 scholarships have been awarded to students attending colleges and universities across Canada
+225 Bursaries and Scholarships have been awarded to students attending Junior/High School/Colleges and Universities across Canada

 Education Creates New Pathways